Cliffside Park Native, 18, Shot Dead In Paramus Home

 Her mother "is devastated, like all of us," the friend said.
 "It's just so sad.

-"She was a good girl -- never been in trouble or arrested," she added.
+"She was a good girl -- never been in trouble or arrested," the friend added.
 "But she hung out with a bad crowd.

 "The boyfriend was always in trouble."